 c.
 Act as corresponding secretary with the Chief Justice of the Supreme Court

-and the Office of the Governor;
+and the Governor; and

 d.
-Issue all notices of vacancies to the media as required by Rule 2;

-e.
-Set the time and place for meetings in consultation with the Chair;

-f.
-Issue all notices to applicants; and

-g.
-Serve as the Commission’s authorized correspondent with applicants, the
+Serve as Acting Chair in the Chair’s absence.

-public and the media.

-Four members shall constitute a quorum for the transaction of business.
+Four members constitutes a quorum for the transaction of business.

+The Office of Court Administrator shall provide administrative support to the Commission including:

+Maintaining a Commission webpage within the Montana Judicial Branch website for electronically posting documents relating to the recruitment of applicants, solicitation of public comment regarding applicants, and selection of nominees.

+Distributing news releases regarding Commission activities;

+Providing information to and responding to inquiries from applicants and the general public;

+Performing other duties as assigned by the Commission.

 Rule 2.
 Notice of Vacancy

-2.1 Within ten (10) days of the date of receipt by the Commission Secretary of the
+2.1 Within ten (10) days of the date of receipt by the Commission of the

 notice from the Chief Justice of the Supreme Court that a vacancy has occurred or

-an effective date of judicial resignation has been announced, the Commission

-shall notify media outlets with general statewide circulation and other appropriate
+an effective date of judicial resignation has been announced, the Office of Court Administrator shall notify media outlets with general statewide circulation and other appropriate

 sources that a vacancy has been announced.

-2.2 The notice shall briefly describe the vacancy the qualifications required of
+2.2 The notice must briefly describe the vacancy, the qualifications required of

 applicants for nomination, and the procedure by which eligible persons may apply